 I choose not to refer to my work as 'Photorealist' as the scope of that term is too narrow.
 It usually refers to a group of artists working primarily in the later half of the twentieth century and not the over five hundred year oldtradition of combining photographic tools and oil painting.
 I prefer the term 'Constructed Realism'.
-In John Seattle's "'The Construction of Social Reality' he makes the point that though there may be something 'real' beyond social
+In John Searle's "'The Construction of Social Reality' he makes the point that though there may be something 'real' beyond social

 constructions like language and the limits of human consciousness, we will never know what it is.
 Similarly, the subjects represented in this exhibition are real only insomuch as they represent a social construction of my own experience.